II The Legend of Irene Moraga Lumbrera

 My mother died when I was two years old.
 I was left in the care of my sister, Juana, who became my mother and sister.
 As the youngest of the children, I was always left with my two younger brothers to play with until everyone comes home from school.
 I remember so well that there is a woman "who does not talk" watching us.
 She was always there.
 One day, as I was playing, my doll caught fire, and it spread so fast to burn my hair.
 The woman turned the fire off, as my two brothers were helpless.
 That night, as we were having dinner, my father noticed my hair and asked, “What happened to your hair?”
 We told him about the incident and the woman who helped me.
 He asked, “how does she look?”
 As we described her, it was her significant long hair that identified and related to my father.
 Then my father ordered my sister to dress me in red, to protect me from the “woman”, my imaginary friend, who I later found to be my mother!

-My mother was an only child, orphaned early by her mother, so that she was raised in a convent in Manila, La Consolacion, together with her cousin Michaela who later became a mother superior.
+My mother was an only child, orphaned early by her mother, so that she was raised in a convent in Manila, La Consolacion, together with her cousin Michaela who later became a mother superior, while Ingkong Igmidio remained a widower for the rest of his life.
 My mother left the convent and became a jeweler like her father.
-From her collection, she assigned me a big black diamond ring which I later pawned to support my textile business.
-My father met my mother during one of their business trips to Quezon.
+From her collections, she assigned me a big black diamond ring which I later pawned to support my textile business.
+My father met my mother during one of their business trips to Quezon Province.
 She joins my Ingkong in horse-driven caravans from Meycawayan and stays in the house of my father’s godfather.
 They got married and had seven children of their own as my mother had already three children from an earlier marriage and was widowed.
 Growing up into a young adult, I was missing my mother and I wanted to trace her footsteps.
 When I interned at La Consolacion, I was able to see her class pictures from the convent's library.
 Her classmates became my teachers and were fond of me as Antonina’s daughter.
 I used to scare one of the nuns, my mother’s classmate who was then taking care of me, as she said, “You are like your mother!”
 My mother had strikingly a very long hair, which were cut upon her death and stored in a "baul" (wooden safe) located in the middle of our living room that had always made me and my brothers curious that one day, we succeeded in opening it, and saw it filled with our mother’s hair inside.
-When my father learned about it, he told us, it’s our mother’s hair as her remembrance.
+When my father learned about it, he told us, it was our mother’s hair as her remembrance.
 From then, we respected the “baul” as if our mother was there.

 "But seek first the kingdom of God, and his righteousness, and all these things shall be added unto you" Matthew 6:33

-They urged my husband to leave me.
+My sister Juana urged my husband to leave me.
 I learned to live on my own with only the words of God guiding me.
 As a young woman, getting estranged from my family is not an easy choice.
 But my faith and bond with God is already strong.
 I took everything that came from my denouncement of my Catholic faith.
 One day, my husband wanted me to join him in the US.
-He followed me to the Central where I was then with Ka “Erdie” Eraño Manalo, whom I have asked for advice.
+He followed me to the Central where I was then with Ka “Erdy” Eraño Manalo, whom I have asked for advice.
 I do not want to immigrate to the US because of the fear that there is no Iglesia in New York.
 My husband was so angered by my choice.
-He left with a heavy heart until after a year, when he came to our house and kept walking around back and forth, until I saw him and let him in.
-Nevertheless, he came to visit me every year, unknown to my family.
+He left with a heavy heart until after a year, when my roommate said, “there’s a man near our house walking around back and forth”, it was him and I let him in.
 He bought a twelve-thousand-peso house for me in Quezon City, my first home.
-There he came to me every year for three months and lived like a normal husband and wife, unknown to my family particularly Juana whom she lives with in New York.
+There he came every year for three months and lived like a normal husband and wife, unknown to my family particularly Juana whom she lives with in New York.
 It was always God and Iglesia dividing us.
 I always thought and pondered; if he believed in God as I have, if he embraced Iglesia as I had, could it have been different with us?
 Could it have been a happy ending as we “lived happily ever after”?
-I never had remorse.
-I never had to look back why.
+I never had remorse, I never had to look back why.
 My faith has always been like the day I accepted Christ and denounced the Catholic Church.
 I never regretted my conversion, ever.
 I have been devoted and got closer to God every day of my life.
 I found God once and will stay forever.
 I am not the first one to become Iglesia in my family.
 My elder sister Florencia became an Iglesia, she too, was estranged from the family, and moved to Manila far from home.
 She married an American officer in the army, who was converted, and all her children were reared Iglesia.
 Her firstborn daughter is Norma, who grew up with us since she was a baby until she’s ready for high school.
 We took alternate times to take care of her who learned how to talk so late at eight years old.
 As the doctor said, “She’s not deaf nor mute, but she will speak soon and by then she will be very talkative, as she will remember everything she has heard”, she did, and she was until now.
 She called me from California recently and I cannot stay long with the conversation as I got short of breath listening to her.
 She’s married to one of the grandsons of the late Gil Puyat from his only daughter.
-Dottie Macaraeg, Norma’s daughter, who lives in California, whom I have seen when she was a baby was able to trace me through Face Book.
+Dottie Macaraig, Norma’s daughter, who lives in California, whom I have seen when she was a baby was able to trace me through Face Book.
 The rest of the siblings are now based in Houston Texas engaged in a family business of hotel and hospitality. ~Irene Moraga Lumbrera

 We were third cousins and born far apart by ten years.
 He always knew that he loves me.
 Juan, "Juaning" Urian had always loved me as much from the first time he saw me.
 As I was so young, he waited for years.
 He was a relative so he can come to my Impo’s house without a problem.
-He brings me to school.
+He walks me to school.
 I hated mathematics, so he helps me with my homework, and I got used to it.
 One day, he did it all wrong purposely.
 As I raised my hand to recite, everybody laughed at me.
 From then I never ask him to do my homework again!
 He was already a doctor when he comes to our house every afternoon.
 As a relative he is always welcomed.
-He walks with me in the plaza and I could sense him looking at me as he will tell me not to wear short skirts.
+He walks with me in the plaza, and I could sense him looking at me as he will tell me not to wear short skirts.
 It is not unusual that he accompanies me to my afternoon strolls in the “población” (center of the town).
+I did not suspect his intensions to court me as I only knew that he is a relative.

 ~Irene Moraga Lumbrera